 The taxability of tuition waivers is governed by the Internal Revenue Code (IRC) section 117.
 The value of this tuition waiver may be taxable to the employee.
 Tuition waivers are not taxable for employees and employee spouses for education below graduate level.
 Please consult with your tax advisor if you have further questions.
-For more information regarding the employee tuition waivers, please check: www.hawaii.edu/ohr/docs/forms/waiver.htm.
+For more information regarding the employee tuition waivers, please check: www.hawaii.edu/ohr/docs/forms/waiver.htm

-STUDENT SERVICES
+STUDENT SERVICES OFFICE

-Student Services Office, A-108 Hours: Monday-Friday, 8 am- 6:30 pm Phone: 454-4700; toll-free from the neighbor islands at 1-866-299-8656
+Phone: (808) 454-4700; toll-free from the neighbor islands at 1-866-299-8656

-ORIENTATION AND COMMUNICATIONS Orientation
+ORIENTATION AND COMMUNICATIONS